nidza07/nidza07.github.io/QC-docs/general usage.md

 1. First letter navigation does not work in menus where single letter shortcuts to get information are used.
 For example, it does not work in games, since letters like S are used to check the scores.
 2. In menus where only a few very common actions are used, pressing the first letter will directly activate an item.
 Currently, these are all  the yes/no questions, where you can press Y or N to answer quickly, or the colour selection in Uno, where the first letter of a colour will select it.

+In addition to the first letter navigation, in games with standard cards, you can use the left and right arrow keys to navigate to the previous or next card suit in your hand.
+This will only work in games where cards are sorted according to their suit.

 ## Playing a game
 Once you have configured everything, the first thing you will probably want to do is start a game.
 Here, some general resources and tips will  be given to improve your experience.